karjok/sublime-auto-commit/README.md

         }
     ]
    ```
- - Save then restart the Sublime
+ - Save the changes and restart the Sublime Text

 ## How to use the plugin

-Just press `CTRL + S` if you want to show the prompt of input the commit message.
-Ignore it if you wont commit any message.
-Press `SHIFT + Enter` or `CTRL + Enter` for new line, and `ENTER` if you want to save the commit message
+- Press `CTRL + S` to save the changed file and trigger the commit message input prompt.
+- When the prompt appears, the generated AI commit message will be automatically loaded into the input prompt.
+- If the default message is sufficient, press `Enter` to commit the change with the AI-generated commit message.
+- If you do not need to commit any changes, simply leave the prompt or press `ESC` to close it.

 ## The screenshot